Animenosekai/EasyGif/README.md

 **Discord** is a brand which belongs to Discord, Inc.

 **Python** belongs to the Python Software Foundation

+**Rebrand.ly** is a service/brand which belongs to Radiate Capital Limited

 > ©Anime no Sekai - 2020 ✨